ansys/pyturbogrid/doc/source/api_reference/pyturbogrid_core.rst

 pyturbogrid_core
 ================

-Module in the ansys-turbogrid-api package that is internally used by modules in pyturbogrid package for interactions with a running Ansys TurboGrid application.
+Module in the ansys-turbogrid-api package that is internally used by modules in the pyturbogrid package for interactions with a running Ansys TurboGrid application.

 .. py:class:: PyTurboGrid

-    This class controls of the launching, interactions and quitting of TurboGrid.
+    This class enables you to launch, interact with, and quit, a session of TurboGrid.
-    Refer :py:mod:`launcher` module to see how to create an instance of this class.
+    Refer to the :py:mod:`launcher` module to see how to create an instance of this class.

     .. py:method:: __init__( socket_port: int | None, turbogrid_location_type: TurboGridLocationType, cfxtg_location: str, additional_args_str: str | None, additional_kw_args: dict | None, log_level=TurboGridLogLevel.INFO, )